Effobless2/cloud-project/README.md

 ### Prerequisites

-Installing docker
+Docker

+.Net Core 3.0

 ### Running app

+#### Running WebAPI
+Go to WebAPI/CloudAPI Folder:
+    - dotnet build
+    - dotnet run

+#### Running Front
+Go to Front Folder:
-run `docker build -t cloud-project .` at project root for build image
+    - run `docker build -t cloud-project .` at project root for build image

-run `docker run -d -p {PORT}:8080 cloud-project` Acces app -> http://localhost:{PORT}
+    - run `docker run -d -p {PORT}:8080 cloud-project` Acces app -> http://localhost:{PORT}

+[WARNING] Maybe, the WebAPI will run on port 5001.
+If it is the case, you should change the destination port in Front/main.js file in variable "apiUrl"

 ## Authors